 He holds a bachelor’s degree in sociology, including a correlate in Africana studies, from Vassar College.

-Jake is a graduate of Hampshire County Schools in Massachusetts and loves hiking, reading and games.
+Jake is a graduate of Northampton Public Schools in Massachusetts and loves hiking, reading, and games.
 He was once a professional ultimate frisbee player for the Washington DC Breeze, where he was compensated chiefly in Subway gift cards.

 District Support Team Lead

 Colin joined the Holdsworth Center as a district support consultant in 2017 as the organization onboarded its inaugural cohort of districts.
 He is currently a team lead with the Holdsworth Center supporting districts to identify and implement key changes to their talent management systems.

 Prior to joining the team at Holdsworth, Colin worked at Urban Leaders Fellowship, an organization that recruits future leaders and pairs them with local elected officials to drive change through policy.
 As founding Regional Director for the Dallas-Fort Worth metroplex, Colin partnered with board members from Dallas ISD, Fort Worth ISD, and the State Board of Education to establish the organization in a new region.
 Colin tripled the number of policy fellows in the region over his tenure and supported fellows and elected officials to design and implement policies to improve the outcomes and educational environment for students across Texas.